9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Habits & Foods For Kidney Support

-Although there is no single physiological detox action you can do to support the kidneys, it is important to support a healthy lifestyle with foundational strategies like stress management, water and electrolyte intake, decreasing toxins, and avoiding substances that increase blood pressure and stress on the kidneys, such as excess sodium and caffeine.
+Although there is no single physiological detox action you can do to support the kidneys, it is important to support a healthy lifestyle with foundational strategies, such as stress management, water and electrolyte intake, decreasing toxins, and avoiding substances that increase blood pressure and stress on the kidneys, such as excess sodium and caffeine.
 Healthy mushrooms contain minerals that can support the body’s electrolyte needs, such as potassium and magnesium.

 Interconnected with the kidneys are the adrenal glands.
 The adrenal glands are responsible for the release of stress hormones such as cortisol, adrenaline, and noradrenaline.
-The adrenal glands are a key indicator of one’s level of vitality and stress management - two important things to consider when thinking about detoxification.
+The adrenal glands are a key indicator of one’s level of vitality and stress management - two important things to consider when thinking about detox and cleansing.

 Many of the healthy mushrooms are classified as adaptogens meaning they can help the body develop resilience to stress through their unique compounds.
-Reishi is particularly good at helping to calm and balance the body.
+Reishi is particularly good at helping to calm, cleanse, and balance the body.

 Key Takeaways About Kidney Support